Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 02.25.24 UTC
+- WIB: Selasa, 9 Desember 2025 03.33.27 UTC
-- WITA: Selasa, 9 Desember 2025 03.25.24 UTC
+- WITA: Selasa, 9 Desember 2025 04.33.27 UTC
-- WIT: Selasa, 9 Desember 2025 04.25.24 UTC
+- WIT: Selasa, 9 Desember 2025 05.33.27 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational